 - Research needed to make future technologies successful;

 - Sustainability dimensions: economic, environmental, and societal.

 By nature, the topic of bioenergy is interdisciplinary and requires collaboration for successful research.
 A strong focus will be on this interdisciplinary aspect.
 We will look at interrelationships from a systems perspective and come to understand the complexities that are involved and so typical for modern scientific and technological problems.
 The potential for future biofuels to mitigate global climate change will be highlighted.

 We will also take advantage of the Great Lakes Bioenergy Research Center (GLBRC), which has a significant portion of its researchers based here at UW-Madison.
 GLBRC’s focus on the use of cellulosic plant material for the production of liquid transportation biofuels will serve as a primary case study.
 Interaction with GLBRC will also provide for in-depth dialogs with a wide range of researchers, and laboratory and field activities.

 This course is a part of the UW-Madison FIG program (First-Year Interest Group, http://figs.wisc.edu/), and all the students also take first semester General Chemistry and Environmental Studies.

-For more information, read the article O Bioneers and view photos from FIG groups in past years on our Flickr page.
+For more information, read the article O Bioneers and view photos from the 2016 course and 2011 course.